 Talking to Your Adolescent or Teen About Problems

-When attempting to talk with your adolescent or teen about problems or concerns, schedule a "date" in a private and quiet place.
-During this meeting, focus on these techniques to help you facilitate conversation:
+When attempting to talk with your teen about problems or concerns, schedule a "date" in a private and quiet place.
+During this meeting, focus on the following techniques to help you facilitate conversation.

 - Listen carefully.

 This includes how certain behaviors affect other people.
 Convey how even though the behavior may not necessarily be "wrong," it makes you feel anxious.

 - Discuss how you will deal with problem behaviors.